KingsburyLab/pyEQL/pyEQL/docs/source/database.rst

 it's calculations. pyEQL's default database includes a collection of the following parameters for some common electrolytes:

- - Diffusion coefficients
+ - Diffusion coefficients for 104 ions
+ - Pitzer model activity correction coefficients for 157 salts
+ - Pitzer model partial molar volume coefficients for 120 salts
- - Partial molar volumes
+ - Partial molar volumes for 10 ions (see note)
- - Coefficients for activity correction equations (e.g. Pitzer model)
- - Coefficients for viscosity equations
+ - Viscosity model coefficients for 6 salts (see note)

-.. note:: Due to copyright restrictions, pyEQL's built-in databases contain only a small selection of diffusion coefficients, partial molar volumes, and viscosity coefficients for some common ions like H+, Na+, Cl-, and OH-.
+.. note:: Due to copyright restrictions, pyEQL's built-in databases contain only a small selection of partial molar volumes and viscosity coefficients for some common ions like H+, Na+, Cl-, and OH-.
 We are working on securing permission to distribute a more complete dataset.
 In the mean time, see the references in the example databases for good data sources.
 Alternatively, you can provide your own parameters in a custom database (see below). pyEQL does already contain a fairly large collection of Pitzer parameters for both activity correction and partial molar volume; and this will be expanded in the future.

 Basics
 ======